xjwxjw/VPEG/README.md

 python train.py --mode motion_generator --config configs/penn.yaml

 The general idea of our work is very easy to implement.
 The major contribution of our work on this dataset is reflected in the models/motion_generator_model.py (from L.179-L.234 and from L.347-L.384).
 In the config file (configs/penn.yaml), setting the variable ''sth_pro'' as True enables to train the baseline model with our methods.
-Please refer to the comment in the code for more details.
+Please refer to the comment in the code for more details (With indicator ""Our work"").